emipa606/VanyaShield/README.md

 1.1.1027
 · New shields.
-· Shield isn't affected by extinguisher damage.
+· Shield isn&apos;t affected by extinguisher damage.
-· Shield doesn't break immediately due to EMP damage.
+· Shield doesn&apos;t break immediately due to EMP damage.
 · Some shields disappear when energy is exhausted.
 · Shields are used by the Empire, which makes them stronger and more difficult to deal with.
 (DLC)